Dylan Larkin: College

 On February 24, 2015, Larkin was named the Big Ten First Star of the Week.
 On February 20, Larkin recorded a goal and an assist and 12 shots on goal, the most shots in a game by a Michigan player since Jeff Tambellini recorded 13 shots against Quinnipiac on October 18, 2003.
 On February 22, Larkin recorded a goal and three assists in a 5–2 win against Ohio State.
 Larkin leads all Big Ten freshmen with 43 points (15 goals and 28 assists), becoming the first Michigan freshman to reach 40 points since Aaron Palushaj during the 2007–08 season.
 Larkin was number three in the nation in freshman scoring, number five in the nation with an average of 0.91 assists per game, and number six in the nation with a scoring average of 1.34 points per game.
 Larkin led all freshmen with an average of 4.41 shots a game.
 Following an outstanding rookie season with the Wolverines, Larkin was selected as the Big Ten's 2014–15 Freshman of the Year.
 He was also named to both the 2014–15 Big Ten All-Freshman Team and the All-Big Ten First Team and named an AHCA Second Team All-American.

 During the quarterfinals of the 2015 Big Ten Men's Ice Hockey Tournament, Larkin recorded one goal and three assists, to break a single-game Big Ten Tournament point record.
 This record was surpassed the following year when J. T. Compher recorded five assists in a single game.

 Professional

 On May 21, 2015, it was announced that Larkin signed a three-year, entry-level contract with the Detroit Red Wings, forgoing his final three seasons of eligibility at the University of Michigan.
-He was assigned to the Red Wings' AHL affiliate, the Grand Rapids Griffins, after signing an amateur tryout.
+He was assigned to the Red Wings' American Hockey League (AHL) affiliate, the Grand Rapids Griffins, after signing an amateur tryout.

 Larkin made his debut for the Grand Rapids Griffins on May 24, 2015, during game one of the Western Conference finals against the Utica Comets.
 On May 25, in his second game with the Griffins, Larkin scored his first professional goal against Jacob Markström.